johnktaylor/user_repository_service/README.md

 ### Message Encryption and Key Exchange
 - **Encryption:**
-  When the `encrypt` flag is `true`, the `data` field must be encrypted using AES in CBC mode.
-The encryption and decryption functions are designed to work with the symmetric key derived from the key exchange.
+  When the `encrypt` flag is `true`, the `data` field must be encrypted using AES.
+You can choose between **CBC** mode for compatibility or **GCM** mode for authenticated encryption.
+The symmetric key used for encryption is derived from the Diffie-Hellman key exchange.
 - **Key Exchange:**
   Clients initiate a secure channel by sending a `key_exchange_request` message containing their Diffie-Hellman public key.
 The service replies with its own public key.
 Both parties then use the exchange to derive a shared symmetric AES key for encrypting subsequent messages.